john-science/john-science.github.io/_drafts/2022-11-10-good-unit-test.md

     return sum_values(pops)
 ```

-We also pulled out some constants, so we aren't hiding important information deep in the code.
+**NOTE**: We also pulled out two constants, so we aren't hiding important information deep in the code.
 Remember that the next person who looks at your code will also be busy, and you should value their time.

 Okay, so a more complete version of our program might look like (`world_pop.py`):